lw8192/Red-Team-Dev/C/Interview_Prep.md

 ### Memory leaks
 ### Format string attacks
 Format parameter: Escape sequences - begins with a %, uses a single char shorthand.
 Common format parameters: %d, %u, %x, %p.
 Is user input passed to printf, scanf or similiar functions in a way you can control?
+Vuln functions: fprintf, printf, sprintf, snprintf, vfprintf, vprintf, vsprintf, vsnprintf.
+Format string exploit: when the submitted data of an input string is evaluated as a cmd by the app.
+Might be able to leak an address and bypass ASLR.
 ### Stack Canaries
 Stack Canary / stack cookie / stack smashing protector: adds a value in front of the instruction pointer, this value will be checked before returning.
 Is generated per-process, first byte is usually a null byte so you can't easily leak it.
 Work around stack canaries: if you have a relative or absolute write to memory you don't need to write the canary.
 You may be able to leak the canary, if you can read memory.
 If the return is not immediately or never called, you might be able to overwrite the null byte and leak the canary.
 /GS: Windows compiler option that enables a stack canary / security cookie. /GS-: to disable.

-## Memory Protections
+## Exploit Protections
 ### DEP
 NX/DEP: Non execution / data execution prevention.
 Usually done at the hardware level, marks a region of memory as not executable.
 You can use ROP techniques to bypass it or find a memory region that is RWX.
 NX: Nonexecutable Stack, Linux.
 Defines memory regions as instructions or data - your input gets stored as data and can't be executed. ret2libc - Linux NX bypass.
 DEP: Data Execution Prevention, Windows version of NX, the CPU will not execute code in the heap or stack.
 Common DEP bypass - ROP (return orinted programming), find a memory region that is RWX.
+Can be used to disable DEP on Windows by calling NtSetInformation, then executing shellcode.

+ROP:
+Gadget: byte sequence in a program of instruction + ret.
+Chain together several gadgets to make the program do what you want.
+You can extract patterns from different parts of the instruction set.
+Chain together small snippets of useful assembly code in the binary (or others loaded by it).
+ASLR can limit this.
 ### K/ASLR
 ASLR: address space layer randomization.
 Instead of preventing execution on the stack - randomize the stack memory layout.
 Attacker won't know where the waiting shellcode is to return execution into it.
 ASLR takes a segment which is going to exist in the new process, checks if it has a fixed address requirement - if it doesn't ASLR applies a random page offset.
+Goal of ASLR: mitigate exploits that defeat DEP with ROP
 ASLR is a setting of the OS.
 When a program or library is loaded, ASLR will apply to every memory segment it can.
 The stack / heap will always be random.
 The randomization happens at load time - to perform an address leak it needs to be as the same program is running.
 Windows - randomizes addresses on system level programs at boot time.
 Memory pages need to be aligned, so you know the lowest 12 bits. x86: restricted address space (PIE base only has 8 bits of randomization).
-Defeating ASLR: info leak vulnerability (ie format string vulnerability that can leak an address), brute force an address (possible on 32 bit since the address space is limited), find a DLL without ASLR enabled.
+Defeating ASLR: info leak vulnerability (ie format string vulnerability that can leak an address), brute force an address (possible on 32 bit since the address space is limited), partially overwrite the return address to the shellcode location, find a DLL without ASLR enabled to exploit.
 ### PIE
 PIE - Position Independent Executables (PIE), protects against ROP attacks.
 The binary and it's dependancies are loaded into random locations in virtual memory each time the program is executed.
 The binary stores rip-relative offsets and relocations instead of any pointers.
 PIE generates code that finds things by offset, instead of by hardcoded memory addresses.
 Compile with PIC (Position Independent Code) to generate a PIE (Position Independent Executable).
 Once you know the base of a PIE - you know where all the functions are.
 PIE is a setting of the binary code section in the program file.
 It is used mostly for building shared libraries where the runtime lcoation of the library depends on outside factors.
 ### CFG
 Control Flow Guard (CFG): Windows protection, implements control flow integrity.
-Validates indirect code branching.
+Validates indirect code branching to prevent the overwrite of function pointers in exploits.
+Extends /GS, DEP and ASLR.
-### PatchGuard / KPP (kernel Patch Protection)
+### PatchGuard / KPP (Kernel Patch Protection)
 [Bypassing PatchGuard at runtime](https://hexderef.com/patchguard-bypass)
 PatchGuard / KPP (Kernel Patch Protection): x64 Windows memory protection that protects critical areas of the kernel, in use since Windows Vista.
 Protects the SSDT, GDT, IDT, system images, processor MSRs.
 Restricts software from making extensions to the Windows kernel.
 Unable to completely prevent patching - device drivers have the same privilege level as the kernel and are able to bypass and patch.
 Attack scenario - use a vulnerable kernel driver with a valid EV certificate to get low level execution privileges.
 Protects against hooking IDT, SSDT, GDT, LDT.
 NULL Dereference Protection: cannot alloc the null page.
+### SafeSEH
+Exceptions: unexpected events that occur during normal program execution.
+Windows OS: _try/_except tries to leverage Structure Exception Handling (SEH).
+When a thread fault occurs, OS calls designated set of functions (exception handlers) which can fix or give morinfo about the error.
+Exception handlers: user defined, given by _try/_except.
+SEH overwrite: using a stack-based buffer overflow to overwrite an exception registration record that has been stored on a thread’s stack.
+Overwrite 1 or more sets of handlers - take control of IP after triggering an exception.
+SEHOP: prevent SEH overwrites, dynamic checks to the exception dispatcher that don't rely on metadata from a binary, verifies thread’s exception handler list is intact before allowing any of the registered exception handlers to be called.
+Enabled by default on Windows Server 2008+.
+SAFESEH: /SAFESEH compiler option.
+Exe has metadata that platform uses to mitigate.
 ### SMEP / SMAP:
 [Windows SMEP Bypass](https://www.coresecurity.com/sites/default/files/2020-06/Windows%20SMEP%20bypass%20U%20equals%20S_0.pdf)
 Kernel exploit mitigations
 SMAP: allow pages to be protected from supervisor-mode data accesses, prevents kernelmode from executing on user mode addresses.
 If SMAP is 1, software in supervisor mode can't access data at linear addresses that are accessible in user mode.
 SMEP: Supervisor Mode Execution Prevention.
 Protects pages from supervisor-mode instruction fetches.
 If SMEP is 1, software in supervisor mode can't fetch instructions at linear addresses that are accessible in user mode.
 Detects Ring - code running in user space, enabled by default since Windows 8.
 Relevant to local privilege escalation.
 SMEP bypass techniques: jump to code in user space, jump to the kernel heap (doesn't work on x64), use a ROP chain in kernel space to bypass, ROP to unprotecting hal.dll heap to write shellcode in that area and jump to that code, disable flags in the CR4 register to turn off SMEP / SMAP: 20th bit for SMEP.
+### Code Integrity Guard (CIG), Arbitrary Code Guard (ACG)
+ CIG - only allows properly signed images to load.
+ACG: code can't be dynamically generated or modified.

 ## Portable Executable (PE) Files
 PE format - how exe info is stored.